-- Identifying a senior member of staff from the leadership team to be the Designated Safeguarding Lead (DSL). - Identifying members of staff to act as the DSL in his/her absence to ensure there is always cover for the role. - Ensuring that the policies and procedures adopted by the Local Governing Committee, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff. - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe. practice and such concerns are addressed sensitively in accordance with agreed whistle-blowing procedures. - Liaise with the Local Authority Designated Officer (LADO) in the event of an allegation of abuse being made against a member of staff.
+- Identifying a senior member of staff from the leadership team to be the designated safeguarding lead (DSL). - Identifying members of staff to act as the DSL in his/her absence to ensure there is always cover for the role. - Ensuring that the policies and procedures adopted by the governing board, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff. - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe. practice and such concerns are addressed sensitively in accordance with agreed whistle-blowing procedures. - Liaise with the local authority designated officer (LADO) in the event of an allegation of abuse being made against a member of staff.